SLEEP APNEA

 Fairlakes

-These appliances are comfortable, portable, and easy to maintain.
 Some patients may need a positive airway pressure device such as a CPAP machine that provides pressurized air through a mask during the night.
-If you suspect that you have a sleep issue, make an appointment with your dentist as soon as possible.
+This continuous airflow helps keep the airway open, preventing pauses in breathing and improving sleep quality.